Fergana Valley: The Hidden Gem Tourists Skip (And Why They Shouldn't)

 1. Authentic Silk Production (Margilan)

-• Traditional ikat weaving (the famous colorful patterns)
+• Traditional ikat weaving demonstrations

 2. Traditional Ceramics (Rishtan)

-• Visit master workshops
+• Visit working master potters' workshops

-• Buy directly from artists
+• Buy directly from the artists making the pieces

 3. Knife Making (Chust)

-• Traditional forging techniques
+• Traditional forging demonstrations

-• Handmade handles
+• Handmade, decorated handles

 4. The Real Bazaars

-• Margilan Bazaar — One of Central Asia's largest (Sunday best)
+• Margilan Bazaar โ€” one of Central Asia's largest, busiest on Sunday

-• Local produce, spices, crafts
+• Local produce, spices, and crafts at local prices

-5. Untouched Mountains
+5. The Surrounding Mountains

 Fergana Valley Itinerary: 2-3 Days